artginzburg/stack/README.md

 - `pointerDown` instead of `click` event to play.
 Because that's how it worked in the original game.
 - Adapt game size to the user's screen (only based on screen width for now).
 - Physics for cut off tiles.
+- Orthographic (non-perspective) camera, like in the original game.

 ## Plans